 This is a guest post from the Rockland Farm Alliance.
 AppleSeed Permaculture consulted with their community farm earlier this year to implement a keyline layout for their organic vegetable production CSA.

-You may have seen the fence go up around our new south field this winter, either on Facebook or in person.
-And you may have seen the lush cover crops of oats, field peas, rye and hairy vetch growing that we planted last fall to improve the soil for this year’s crops.
+You may have seen the fence go up around our new south field this winter, more about either on Facebook or in person.
+And you may have seen the lush cover crops of oats, approved field peas, rye and hairy vetch growing that we planted last fall to improve the soil for this year’s crops.
 Wednesday of last week was another exciting day for us at Cropsey Community Farm.
 Ethan Roland, of Appleseed Permaculture, came down to help us lay out our beds using the principles of Keyline Design.
 It was truly great to work with Ethan, an expert permaculture designer, teacher, and researcher based in the Hudson River Valley.

 Ethan Roland of Appleseed Permacuture works with farmer Jose Romero-Bosch.

 Jose, Ryan and I witnessed more erosion than we were comfortable with on the north field last year.
 Our fragile, sandy soil would wash down the pathways between our raised beds during heavy rains, taking nutrients along, and leaving the crops growing near the ridge in the middle of the field to struggle along with less food, humus, and topsoil.
 We’re not talking landslides here, but over time, this is one of the same processes that is leaving much of the incredibly fertile Midwest of our country with less than four thin inches of dying, drought-vulnerable dirt.
 Virgin prairie soils that settlers plowed up there were often two feet thick of dark earthen gold.

 Maybe that comparison is a little severe, but we were not comfortable with what we saw, and were determined to set up our beds to minimize erosion.
 After trying to figure out how best to do this on our own, we finally decided to call someone with experience.